 IO-Lights can not only control MIDI signals, but also visualize MIDI notes by the 12 LEDs on the product UI.
 Therefore simply send MIDI notes to IO-Lights.
 This is where the magic happens: the resulting light also influences the MIDI signals that IO-Lights emit.
 This creates a generative sound-light interaction.

 Let IO-Lights generate light randomly.
 This looks nice.
-And? – And also influences your sound parameters by the resulting change of luminosity.
+And? – And also influences your sound by the resulting change of luminosity.
+If you want more control, you can change the internal note scale and enable external clock synchronization.